 Additionally, the programme provides familiarisation with engineering knowledge from Matauranga Māori that is relevant to the discipline.
 This section is critical in that it should clearly define the technical body of knowledge covered by the programme.
 To best address the different aspects of WA1, break down your response to address each WK.

-For each of WK1 to 4, provide a brief written summary and present a schematic diagram of the programme structure annotated to show the ascending, progressive development of that component of the knowledge profile.

-Provide brief written commentary on any other matter considered relevant to the criterion, including alignment with any defined Body of Knowledge for the discipline - e.g., Software Engineering Body of Knowledge (SWEBOK), Structural Engineering Body of Knowledge and Skills - SESOC.
-Identify those aspects of relevant engineering knowledge within Matauranga Māori, and set out those courses in which they are covered.
+- 7. For each of WK1 to 4, present a copy of the diagram of the course design created in Section D of Part I. Then use colour coding as set out in Schedule 5 to illustrate the progressive development of the knowledge element and use of the knowledge in further courses, provide any brief explanatory text considered necessary. - For WK elements 2, 3 and 4 only, provide a table summarising alignment of course learning outcomes using the template in Schedule 5 - Provide brief written commentary on any other matter considered relevant to the criterion, including alignment with any defined Body of Knowledge for the discipline - e.g., Software Engineering Body of Knowledge (SWEBOK), Structural